datahub-project/datahub/docs/modeling/extending-the-metadata-model.md

 Dashboards, that query will be used to search on the title index and matching Dashboards will be returned.

 The settings for how each field is indexed is defined by the field type.
 Each field type is associated with a set of analyzers Elasticsearch will use to tokenize the field.
-Such sets are defined in the LINK(MappingsBuider), which generates the mappings for the index for each entity given the fields with the search annotations.
-To customize the set of analyzers used to index a certain field, you must add a new field type and define the set of mappings to be applied in the LINK(MappingsBuilder).
+Such sets are defined in the MappingsBuider, which generates the mappings for the index for each entity given the fields with the search annotations.
+To customize the set of analyzers used to index a certain field, you must add a new field type and define the set of mappings to be applied in the MappingsBuilder.

+Currently, we have implemented 8 fieldTypes:

+1. KEYWORD

+Short text fields that only support exact matches, often used only for filtering

+2. TEXT

+Text fields delimited by spaces/slashes/periods.
+Default field type for string variables.

+3. TEXT_PARTIAL

+Text fields delimited by spaces/slashes/periods with partial matching support.
+Note, partial matching is expensive, so this field type should not be applied to fields with long values (like description)

+4. BROWSE_PATH

+Field type for browse paths.
+Applies specific mappings for slash delimited paths.

+5. URN

+Urn fields where each sub-component inside the urn is indexed.
+For instance, for a data platform urn like "urn:li:dataplatform:kafka", it will index the platform name "kafka" and ignore the common components

+6. URN_PARTIAL

+Urn fields where each sub-component inside the urn is indexed with partial matching support.

+7. BOOLEAN

+Boolean fields used for filtering.

+8. COUNT

+Count fields used for filtering.

 #### @Relationship